AlexandreDecan/sismic/docs/testing.rst

 Like software, statecharts can be tested too.

 It is always possible to test the execution of a statechart *by hand*.
-The simulator stores and returns several values that can be inspected during the execution, including the active configuration, the list of entered or exited states, etc.
+The interpreter stores and returns several values that can be inspected during the execution, including the active configuration, the list of entered or exited states, etc.
-The functional tests in *tests/test_simulator.py* on the GitHub repository are several examples of this kind of tests.
+The functional tests in *tests/test_interpreter.py* on the GitHub repository are several examples of this kind of tests.

 However, this approach is not really pleasant to test statecharts, and even less when it comes to specify invariants or behavioral conditions.

-Thanks to Sismic, module :py:mod:`sismic.testing` makes it easy to test statecharts.
+Thanks to Sismic, module :py:mod:`sismic.checker` makes it easy to test statecharts.
 In particular, this module brings a way to test statecharts using... statecharts!